This article was written in collaboration by Piktochart’s design team, the industrious creators of the templates you love.

 Below are some visual examples from Piktochart templates with ideal color and brand font pairings.
 Get inspired!

 1. Arapey for the headline, paired with Lato for body text

 2. Splash of pastel colors to attract female customers

 Traditionally, the healthcare and medical sectors can be identified by a very distinguishable color palette.
 Cool tones such as blue and green, in particular, are frequently selected to relay a sense of calm, trustworthiness, professionalism, and reliability.

 As a balance to the coolness, shades such as orange and red may be introduced to contribute feelings of optimism, warmth, and happiness.

-While verdant, grass-like hues are often the color of choice, louder and brighter shades such as neon green are avoided in healthcare branding.
-Not only is this shade of green jarring to the eye, it also denotes frivolity, which is not in line with the image of professionalism that the healthcare industry wishes to project.
+While verdant, grass-like hues are often the color of choice, avoid the louder and brighter shades such as neon green in the field of health and fitness.
+This shade of green is jarring to the eye and denotes frivolity, which is not in line with the image of professionalism that the healthcare industry wishes to project.

 Brown is also unpopular within the industry, as it is considered to be lacking in sophistication.